the-hitesh/auto-file-organizer/README.md

 2. Go to **Actions → Run Organizer Test → Run workflow**
 3. Check the logs — it should move `readme.md` into `test_files/Docs`

-## GitHub Actions (cloud testing)
-This repo includes a workflow at `.github/workflows/test-run.yml` that:
-- Runs the script in dry mode
-- Runs the script in apply mode
-- Prints folder structure before/after

-You can trigger it manually from the **Actions** tab.

 ## Watch mode (auto-run on file changes)

 This repo includes `watcher.py` (requires `watchdog`), which monitors a directory and